TZstatsADS/Spr2017-Proj1-bz2290/README.md

 #Contribution Statement#

-Project 1 : A comparision between war time speech and peaceful time speech
+Project 1 : An inspection of speeches during war times

 Team members: Boxuan Zhao

-Summary: In this report, I applied text mining techniques to derive insights from presidential speeches.
+Summary: In this report, I applied text mining techniques to derive insights from selected presidential speeches.

 [Contribution Statement] This Project is solely done by Boxuan Zhao, including data processing, analysis, as well as the composition of this repo or any other related part of this project.
 I approve my work presented in my GitHub repository including this contribution statement.